nferruzzi/go-rateLimiter/README.md

 # go-rateLimiter
-Schedule go subroutine using a rate limiter
+Schedule go subroutine using a simple rate limiter (yes another one!) :)

 example: